Regulations and Procedures

 An undergraduate student will receive an academic warning after any semester in which

-- the student does not achieve a satisfactory grade in a music theory or music history course (D– or C, depending on the course); or
+- the student does not achieve a satisfactory grade in a music theory or music history course (D– or minimum required grade); or

 - the student fails to achieve a passing grade in any required secondary piano course, either by not enrolling or by earning the grade of F; or